 Montmartre is where the classic film Amélie Poulin was filmed and its iconic cobblestone streets will carry you past a ton of vintage and ethnic stores.

-Excavations have shown a settlement existed here since the Gallo-Roman days.
-The name comes from the legend of Saint Denis, who was beheaded by the Romans, and then supposedly carried his own head up the hill before he died.
+He was beheaded by the Romans in the 3rd century, and then supposedly carried his own head up the hill before he died.
 The name became “‘Mont des Martyrs” or “mountain of martys”, and then Montmartre.

 Note: This area is very hilly, so if you have trouble climbing and walking up stairs, you may want to book a hotel in a different arrondissement of Paris.